 About the journal

-The Italian Journal of Gender-Specific Medicine is a quarterly journal that aims to make a contribution to the greater development and diffusion of a gender-specific medicine culture in Italy.
+The Italian Journal of Gender-Specific Medicine is a four-monthly journal that aims to make a contribution to the greater development and diffusion of a gender-specific medicine culture in Italy.

 Editorial policies and ethics

 Conflicts of interest, authorship, ethical aspects.
 In general, the journal makes reference to the document of the International Committee of Medical Journal Editors (ICMJE).
 This is a constantly updated position statement.
 A letter is required to ensure that the work is unpublished, to confirm the transfer of literary ownership of the article to the publishing house, to declare the absence of conflicts of interest and to suggest the section of the journal in which the author would like to have the work published.
 In the case of articles signed by several authors, a declaration is required stating the individual contribution made to the preparation of the article.
 All authors must have contributed to the conception of the content and the latest revision.